By James A. Martin

 The 2020 CES conference provided a peek at what the near future might look like, provided you’re on board with robotic pets, smart deadbolts and air-conditioned baseball caps.

-In the business world, emerging technologies are more practical, helping organizations create, collect, and make sense of a growing volume of data; be more efficient; drive better business outcomes; and bolster resilience against natural and human-made disruptions.
+In the business world, emerging technologies are more practical, helping organisations create, collect, and make sense of a growing volume of data; be more efficient; drive better business outcomes; and bolster resilience against natural and human-made disruptions.

 In this post, Sungard AS thought leaders share their forecasts for the emerging technologies of 2020 relevant to enterprises.

 (See their 2019 tech predictions: Top 5 Technologies Most Likely to Impact Your Business in 2019 and Beyond.)

 At CES, wireless network carriers insisted that 2020 will be a turning point for 5G, the long-gestating, fifth-generation cellular data network.
 AT&T and Verizon, for instance, said at CES that their 5G networks will be available throughout the U.S. this year, and that at least 15 smartphones released in 2020 will be capable of fully supporting the new network.

 “With 5G, we’re going to witness a huge step forward in the density of data individuals can create and share,” says James Valdez, Senior Project Manager.
 “There may become a point where 5G starts making land-based telecom and data facilities obsolete.”

 5G will help make other technologies even more valuable to businesses, such as IoT devices.
 “IoT has been around in various forms for some while now,” notes John Young, Vice President of Solutions Engineering Architecture, EMEA.
 “But its true potential will be unleashed with the higher capacity and speeds available on 5G networks and the ubiquity of high-speed data connections.
 This will open up more use case scenarios from areas as diverse as healthcare to manufacturing to vehicle telemetry to smart everything.”